TSV Turf

 How to Dethatch

-• Use a dethatching rake or a powered dethatcher/scarifier to remove the thatch layer from the lawn’s surface.
+• Use a dethatching rake or a suitable machine to thin out the thatch layer on the lawn’s surface.

 When to Dethatch